seananderson/csasdown/README.md

 ### `_bookdown.yml`

 This is the main configuration file for your report.
-It determines what .Rmd files are included in the output, and in what order.
+It determines what `.Rmd` files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.
-If you add new sections, add them here.
+If you add new `.Rmd` files, add them here.
+You may comment out some files while working on others by placing a `#` in front of them.
+This will stop compilation of those files, reducing the time to compile while working on another file.

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your document.
-You'll need to edit this to put your name on the first page, add the title of your report, etc.
+You'll need to edit this to put your name on the first page, add the title of your report, etc. **The name of this file cannot be changed.**

 ### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.

 These are the .Rmd files for each chapter/section of your report.
 Write your report in these.
+You can delete any or all of these and create as many of your own as you wish, but if you do you must change the **_bookdown.yml** file accordingly.

 ### `bib/`